-If a driver is uninsured, you can enlist the help of an Indiana pedestrian accident attorney and try to get compensation from the driver directly.
+If a driver is uninsured, you can enlist the help of a Fishers pedestrian accident attorney and try to get compensation from the driver directly.
 However, the driver would have to pay out of pocket if they are found liable.
 Since this could cause financial issues for them, many drivers may try to fight such claims in court.

 Therefore, it is best that you make sure your automobile insurance policy covers these sorts of scenarios and that you have sufficient uninsured and underinsured coverages.
 Consult with us today to have us review your policy and see if any compensation can be gathered for your pedestrian accident.

 Liability is generally assigned to the party who is at fault for the pedestrian accident.
 Liability does not depend on the severity of injuries sustained in the accident.
 In an accident, pedestrians will typically suffer worse injuries than a driver.